puppetlabs-toy-chest/razor-server/doc/api.md

       "name": "a policy"
     }

-### Modify the max-count for a policy
+### Modify the max_count for a policy

-The command `modify-policy-max-count` makes it possible to manipulate how many nodes can be bound to a specific policy at the most.
+The command `modify-policy-max_count` makes it possible to manipulate how many nodes can be bound to a specific policy at the most.
 The body of the request should be of the form:

     {
       "name": "a policy"
-      "max-count": new-count
+      "max_count": new-count
     }

 The `new-count` can be an integer, which must be larger than the number of